tonysyu/qwikstart/docs/understanding_operations.rst

 :doc:`operations/echo`.
 The `prompt` operation is used to prompt the user for a name and then the `echo` operation displays a greeting.

+Note that the `output_namespace` config isn't actually needed since that's the default for the `prompt` operation.
+It's added here to be explicit and to focus the discussion.

 Anatomy of an operation
 -----------------------